EddieSadat/Pong/README.md

 # Pong
-This was one of my first Python projects while I was initially learning Python.
+This was one of my first Python projects after starting learning it.
+A mentor was guiding me step-by-step and teaching me how to implement the basics into a unified project.
+It was here when I learned that I had to search for help online and not rely on people all the time- thanks StackOverflow!

-I was still quite new to Python at this point and had a mentor helping me step-by-step to replicate the classic Pong game. main.py is the initial incompleted project, main2.py is the project with collision handling added
+main.py is the initial incompleted project, main2.py is the project with collision handling added